 Yes, it was a glorious day to be cut off from the world.
 They turned off my telephone.
 I know that most people already have some sort of chip implanted in their brains so they are always in contact.
 They can always call and be called, disturb and be disturbed, and are evermore bereft of the inner silence, a silence never jangled by tinny, electronic versions of Mozart’s Turkish March going off in your molars when there is “incoming”.
 I weep for these people, for they will never know the sense of freedom that I am feeling at this moment.

 (Three hours later)—I have just gone out and bought a cell phone.
 I couldn’t take it.

-Six words: Don’t mess with the phone company.
-(If contractions count as two words, that makes seven, I know—as in the Seven Last Words of Christ.
+Six words: Don’t mess with the phone company (SIP, in Italy).
+(If contractions count as two words, that makes seven, I know —as in the Seven Last Words of Christ.
 My Aramaic friends tell me that a rough translation of those Seven Last Words is: Do Not Mess With The Phone Company.)
 All we told them was that we didn’t like them anymore and were switching to a more efficient private carrier.
 Zap.
 They turned off the ADSL line a month early and the phone today.
 I think they can do that, and that even if I were a centipede, I wouldn’t have a leg to stand on in any sort of a legal showdown.